 Most of the plaintiffs in these cases are agricultural workers, farmhands, or others who worked directly with Paraquat.
 However, residents living near agricultural fields are also coming forward.
 Lawsuits allege that Paraquat manufacturers put profits ahead of safety by failing to provide adequate warnings about the risks.
 These claims argue that companies like Syngenta and Chevron knew about the dangers but didn’t do enough to protect users.

 Paraquat lawsuits aim to hold these companies accountable for their negligence.
-Plaintiffs are seeking compensation for medical bills, lost wages, pain and suffering, and in some cases, punitive damages.
-These lawsuits are not just about money—they’re about justice and making sure no one else has to suffer the same fate.
+Plaintiffs seek compensation for medical bills, lost wages, pain and suffering, and in some cases, punitive damages.
+These lawsuits are not just about money—they’re about justice and ensuring no one else has to suffer the same fate.

 What Can You Recover in a Paraquat Lawsuit?